azat-co/practicalnode/readme.md

 # In-person Training

-Practical Node is a work of 30+ in-person courses, workshops and classes delivered by me in-person at various companies (Walmart Labs, Cisco, Intuit, Starbucks, Capital One, OnDeck, HubSpot, VMWare to name just a few), dev schools (Hack Reactor, DevBootcampm, Flat Iron NY, etc.) and conferences (ForwardJS, Node Interactive and others).
+Practical Node is a work of 30+ in-person courses, workshops and classes delivered by me in-person at various companies (Walmart Labs, Cisco, Intuit, Starbucks, Capital One, OnDeck, HubSpot, VMWare to name just a few), dev schools (Hack Reactor, DevBootcamp, Flat Iron NY, etc.) and conferences (ForwardJS, Node Interactive and others).
 If you need corporate onsite in-person training delivered by me, then [send me a message](https://webapplog.com/azat).

 # Online Video Training